tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

 ### Covariance Functions

-Covariance function try to approximate the covariance matrix of the modelled function.
+Covariance function tries to approximate the covariance matrix of the modelled function.
 The base class used to implement covariance functions in PyMC4 is given below

 ```python
 class Covariance: